 IV.
-CONCLUSIONS AND FUTURE WORK
+CONCLUSIONS & FUTURE WORK

 In the present paper, we proposed a multitude of states motivated by the recent proposal of magnetic solitons put forth in Ref.
 [20].
-These "dark-antidark" states that we discuss are based on a simple physical principle, namely, the formation of an attractive potential well on top of a ground state component by the presence of a "dark" structure in the other component.
-In the miscible case with intercomponent repulsion, this potential well attracts atoms and forms an antidark entity (a 1D soliton, a 2D soliton, or even a ring soliton) in the (formerly) ground state component.
-This is a natural generalization (in the case of
+These "dark-antidark" states that we discuss are based on a simple physical principle, namely the formation of an attractive potential well on top of a ground state component by the presence of a "dark" structure in the other component.
+In the miscible case with intercomponent repulsion, this potential well attracts atoms and forms an antidark entity (a 1d soliton, a 2d soliton or even a ring soliton) in the (formerly) ground state component.
+This is a natural generalization (in the case of a non-vanishing background for the second component) also of the notion of dark-bright solitons which has recently been extensively explored.

 We have proposed this notion theoretically at an intuitive level and have illustrated its generality via detailed numerical computations.
-Furthermore, we have showcased it in experiments, at least in as far as its 1D installment is concerned.
+Furthermore, we have showcased it in experiments, at least in as far as its 1d installment is concerned.
 This emphasizes the relevance of these features for current experiments with multicomponent BECs.
-An additional appealing feature of such symbiotic structures lies in the fact that when the single-component entity (such as the ring dark soliton) may be unstable, this coupling appears to have a stabilizing effect rendering the relevant entity more amenable to observation.
+An additional appealing feature of such symbiotic structures lies in the fact that when the single component entity (such as the ring dark soliton) may be unstable, this coupling appears to have a stabilizing effect rendering the relevant entity more amenable to observation.
 Both the existence and the spectral stability characteristics of these states were explained over variations of the intercomponent coupling throughout their range of existence.